stared/jekyll-blog-pre-2022/about.md

 permalink: /about/
 ---

-See below.
-Right now my main homepage is: [migdal.wikidot.com/](http://migdal.wikidot.com/).
+Right now my main homepage is: [migdal.wikidot.com](http://migdal.wikidot.com/).

+Also: see below.